<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<atom:link href="http://twohawksquarterly.com/tag/drinking/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://twohawksquarterly.com/tag/drinking/feed/" rel="self" type="application/rss+xml" />

-<description>A Literary Uprising</description>
+<description>A Digital Literary Journal</description>

 <item>